 CGI is a fixture of modern movies.
 The technology is also used in video games, of course, and among its uses is representing the facial and mouth movements of actors on computer-generated characters.
 Now, that technology is being used at San Diego State University to help children with cerebral palsy, and the people who help them learn to speak more clearly get better results.

-The motion-capture technology used in making movies and other forms of entertainment is used to capture the motion of CP sufferers when they try to speak.
-This can give researchers a great deal of information about the physiology involved when people with CP that prevents them from communicating effectively attempt to speak.
+The motion-capture technology used in making movies and other forms of entertainment is used to capture the motion of Cerebral Palsy sufferers when they try to speak.
+This can give researchers a great deal of information about the physiology involved when people with Cerebral Palsy that prevents them from communicating effectively attempt to speak.
 Children were asked to say words and the motion-capture technology recorded their movements.
 It’s hoped that this can help speech therapists and other professionals learn how to help their patients more effectively, simply by making it easier for those therapists to understand what’s going on when someone with a speech impediment attempts to vocalize a word.

 Computers and Medicine